Neshaminy Manor Review: An Honest Look Inside

 Q1.
 What types of care does Neshaminy Manor provide?
 Neshaminy Manor offers skilled nursing, short-term rehabilitation, long-term residential care, memory care, and respite care.
 They also have specialized programs for pulmonary rehabilitation and hospice support.

 Q2.
 How does Neshaminy Manor's staffing compare to other facilities?
-While total nursing hours are slightly below state averages, the staff turnover rate of 22.1% is significantly better than state and national averages.
-This stability likely contributes to consistent care quality.
+Total nursing hours are slightly below state averages, but staff turnover is well below state and national averages, which likely contributes to consistent care quality.

 Q4.
 How do residents and families rate their experience?
-Reviews are generally positive, with many praising cleanliness, activities, and caring staff.
-The facility has a 4.2 out of 5 star rating on Caring.com and a 5-star overall Medicare rating.
-However, some concerns have been raised about medication management and discharge practices.
+Public reviews are generally positive, with many praising cleanliness, activities, and caring staff, though some raise concerns about medication management and discharge practices.
+On Medicare.gov Care Compare the facility holds a 4 out of 5 star overall rating.

 Frequently asked questions